elfakyn/screenpad_brightness/README.md

 Command ID | What the command ID does | What the command parameter does
 --- | ---
 0x50031 | Touchscreen state | ???
-0x50032 | Set brightness | New brightness value, between 0x00 and 0xFF
+0x50032 | Set brightness | New brightness value, between 0x00 and 0xFF (bigger values wrap around).
 0x50035 | Lid close action | ???
 0x100052 | ??? | ???